mindreframer/api_view/README.md

   - focus on performance
   - benchmarks are guiding the implementation

-The initial code was copied from `chetan` and wrapped into a gem with unit-tests and a bit more convenient API (#original-links)
+The initial code was copied from `chetan` and wrapped into a gem with unit-tests and a bit more convenient API [Original Links](#original-links)